bhartiy/learnsellacious/pages/35.global-configurations/frontend-display-options/product-options/default.md

 <br>**Image Height**: Enter the Image Height of Products listing view.
 <br>**Products Image Size**: Choose how to adjust images within the image container.
 The aspect ratio of the images will always be maintained.
 <br>**how image thumbs**: Choose whether to show image thumbs below the product's image in product list.
 This will let you see all of the product's images in products list pages itself.
-<br>**Default Ordering of Products**: You can select the default order for product listing in list page.
+<br>**Default Ordering of Products**: You can select the default ordering of products listing in the list page.
+We have 5 types of ordering: 1.
+Popular, 2.
+Rating, 3.
+Newest First, 4.
+Lowest Price, 5.
+Highest Price
 ![](Screen%20Shot%202020-10-24%20at%205.03.47%20PM.png)